Lylio/helper-repo/README.md

 # Image Library

 ### Description
-A collection of logos and image files for the purposes of README files and solution designs.
+A collection of logos and image files for the purposes of README files.